 Developer: Respawn Entertainment

 Also Available On

 The main focus of Fallen Order is the fantastic combat system put into place.
 The game is incredibly responsive, has beautiful animations, and you really feel like an actual Jedi for the first time ever.
-You can light attacks which are used the most, and heavy attacks use up your Force meter.
-As time goes on your acquire the double lightsaber and then eventually the dual lightsaber becomes a powerful force ability.
+You can light attacks that are used the most, and heavy attacks use up your Force meter.
+As time goes on you acquire the double lightsaber and then eventually the dual lightsaber becomes a powerful force ability.
 Parrying and dodging are key to staying alive because you can’t just wail on enemies and spam attacks.
-Each enemy is unique with their own attack powers.
-From regular Stormtrooper rifleman and shocktroopers to powerful Purge Troopers that have heavy plasma swords, rocket launchers, and flame throwers.
-You can knock back energy blasts with your lightsaber and throw back projectiles which is awesome.
+Each enemy is unique with its own attack powers.
+From regular Stormtrooper riflemen and shock troopers to powerful Purge Troopers that have heavy plasma swords, rocket launchers, and flame throwers.
+You can knock back energy blasts with your lightsaber and throwback projectiles which are awesome.
 There are even a few occasions where you get to take down AT-ATs.

 Once you acquire more force abilities they can be used in combat such as Force Push, Pull, and Slow.
 These are key to clearing rooms or knocking enemies off of cliffs, but also used in puzzle solving.
 There are only a few large puzzles in the whole game, but they are fun and require a bit of thinking and mastering the Force abilities.
 As you progress you can use these new abilities to access new areas such as pulling down ropes, blowing down weakened walls, slowing down fan blades, and more.
 You can access new areas to open chests that have customization items such as lightsaber parts, ponchos for Cal, and skins for BD-1 and your ship, the Mantis.
 You can also find Force Echo spots to add to your XP to level up.